RHSB-2024-002 - OpenPrinting cups-filters

 Executive summary

 Red Hat is aware of a group of vulnerabilities identified in OpenPrinting CUPS that affect all versions of Red Hat Enterprise Linux (RHEL).
-These issues are rated with a severity impact of Important, and in their default configuration are not vulnerable.
+These issues are rated with a severity impact of Important or Moderate.
+As shipped in RHEL, the provided configuration of the service is vulnerable.
+However, this service is disabled by default.

 CUPS is an open source printing system that provides tools to manage, discover, and share printers.
 Together, if an attacker were able to use these vulnerabilities, it could potentially lead to remote code execution as the unprivileged ‘lp’ user.